Materials-Consortia/OPTIMADE/optimade.rst

 An implementation SHOULD always include this format as one of alternative partial data formats provided for a property that has been omitted from the response to the initial query.
 Implementations MAY provide links to their own non-standard formats, but non-standard format names MUST be prefixed by a database-provider-specific prefix.

-Below follows an example of the :field:`data` and :field:`meta` parts of a response using the JSON response format that communicates that the property value has been omitted from the response, with three different URLs for different partial data formats provided.
+Below follows an example of the :field:`data` and :field:`meta` parts of a response using the JSON response format that communicates that the property value has been omitted from the response, with three different links for different partial data formats provided.

 .. code:: jsonc
      {